cranmer/fast-asimov-utils/README.md

    * Could remove ROOT dependency in C++ verison entirely
    * add +/- 1,2 sigma bands for the expected upper limit
    * could do same for observed upper limit.

+Extension:
+   * Include uncertainty on signal efficiency for upper limit.
+Those equations are big!
+(See ExpectedLimitWithSignalUncert.nb)